snehasishcodes/spotify-status/README.md

 ### Step 1 - Login to the API

 Go to https://spotify-status-api.onrender.com/login and login to the API using your Spotify Account.
+We handle the rest of authentication, like: periodically refreshing your access token after it has expired and stuff.

 It asks for the following permissions:
 - Your email address (always kept private)